MarkNahabedian/MapMyStuff/furnashings/README.md

 The x property is expressed in feet and measures the distance from the left wall of the shop to the center of the item.
-We measure to the center so that specifying a rotation for the item does not also its position.
+We measure to the center so that specifying a rotation for the item does not also change its position.

 ## y

-Like the x property, the y property is expresse3d in feet.
+Like the x property, the y property is expressed in feet.
 The y property measures the distance from the front wall of theHobby Shop to the center of the item.